Nowadays, we often use the Raspberry Pi for everything and anything.

 OSMC is a free and open-source distribution, dedicated to media center hosting.

-It’s a lightweight distribution, easy to install, which will do the job perfectly.
+It’s a lightweight distribution, easy to install, which will do the job perfectly on any Raspberry Pi model.

 Most people don’t really know the difference between OSMC and Kodi.